 Norway was for 430 years tied to a union (due to Royal manoeuvrings much like here in the UK) first with Denmark and then with Sweden) For centuries Copenhagen was the cultural and business capital.
 Some of the union worked well with Norway trading wood, fish to Denmark.
 Eventually though in 1905 , Norway negotiated a peaceful separation from Sweden.
-It not possible that Norway would ever wish to go back!
-Norway has a long border with Sweden too (just like Scotland and England) - both countries appear to manage their sovereignty.
+It is not possible that Norway would ever wish to go back!
+Norway has a long border with Sweden too (just like Scotland and England) and both countries appear to manage their own sovereignty.

 The Union with Denmark lasted between 1388 – 1814) – 434 years.